 The fort commander would have lived in a house of his own, along with his family and attendant servants.
 This one was reconstructed in 2000, and shows a house which was originally built in AD175, after a fire in the fort.

-From fragments that survived, the reconstructions knew that the walls of the house were highly decorative, and roof tiles would have been used.
+From fragments that survived, those involved in the reconstructions knew that the walls of the house were highly decorative, and roof tiles would have been used.
 Access to the Commander’s home was controlled by a porter, who only let VIPs through.
 The house had a summer dining room and a separate, heated one to use in winter.